wordofwarning/wordofwarning.org/current/2012-emergency/Outside/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "J. Random Artist" # the name of the artist or company
+artist: "Outside" # the name of the artist or company
-show: "A Great Big Show" # the name of the show
+show: "12-5pm" # the name of the show

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values